anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 BRSKI-PRM is applicable to scenarios where pledges may have no direct connection to the domain registrar, may have no continuous connection, or require coordination of the pledge requests to be provided to a domain registrar.

-This can be motivated by pledges deployed in environments not yet connected to the operational customer site/domain network, e.g., at a building construction site, or environments intentionally disconnected from the Internet, e.g., critical industrial facilities.
+This can be motivated by pledges deployed in environments not yet connected to the operational customer domain network, e.g., at a building construction site, or environments intentionally disconnected from the Internet, e.g., critical industrial facilities.
-Another example is the assembly of electrical cabinets, which are prepared in advance before the installation at a customer site/domain.
+Another example is the assembly of electrical cabinets, which are prepared in advance before the installation at a customer domain.

 ### Building Automation